 Formal topics also generally require a more in-depth presentation and slides.

-It’s also important to consider your budget and location.
+Very important to consider your budget and location also.
 Will your event cross to remote speakers or can your presenters come into a studio?

 The success of any virtual event often comes down to how engaging your presenters are.